home-assistant/home-assistant.io/source/_integrations/vizio.markdown

 ### Obtaining an app configuration

 If there is an app you want to be able to launch from Home Assistant that isn't detected by default, you will need to specify the app configuration in `configuration.yaml`.
-This can be obtained from the `app_config` state attribute which is only available when the app name can't already be detected.
-You can see this attribute by looking at the entity state in Developer Tools.
+This configuration can be obtained from the `app_id` state attribute when an unknown app is running on your device.

 ### Obtaining a list of valid apps to include or exclude
 The list of apps that are provided by default are statically defined [here](https://github.com/vkorn/pyvizio/blob/master/pyvizio/const.py#L23).
 If you'd prefer a more concise list, you can either view the source list of a Vizio Smart TV in the Home Assistant frontend, or run the following command (requires `pyvizio` to be installed locally):